P00L/cloud-phoenix-kata/README.md

 ```

 where SUBNET can be retrieved from CloudFormation network stack
-where SECURITY_GROUP and TARGET_GROUP can be retrieved from CloudFormation alb stack
+where SECURITY_GROUP, TARGET_GROUP, ALB_FULLNAME and TARGET_GROUP_FULLNAME can be retrieved from CloudFormation alb stack
 where ECS_CLUSTER can be retrieved from CloudFormation ecs-cluster stack

 ```shell script